Agustin Guerrero (character): Skills, abilities and resources

 El Gato Negro has no superhuman abilities, instead he makes use of his martial arts, boxing, and lucha libre training as well as his own deductive reasoning.
 Another powerful tool in his arsenal is the fact that the general public believes the vigilante to be something more than human; an urban legend.
 As most discredit his existence, El Gato Negro is able to do things an ordinary man cannot.

 Costume

 Agustin's costume design is typical for the lucha libre tradition, consisting of a black sleeveless shirt, black pants, and a black cat mask.
 The design of the mask has varied throughout the years, but has retained its familiar cat motif.
 In some depictions his costume includes a long black cape.
 The cape was designed more for looks rather than functionality and is generally excluded from the stories.

 In other media

-The adventures of El Gato Negro are currently featured in a bi-monthly comic strip for South Texas Nation, which is the first publication to feature an origin story revealing El Gato Negro's ties to the Mexican Revolution.
+Film adaptation

+As of January 2016, Richard Dominguez is currently working with writer-turned-director Michael S. Moore in directing and filming a live-action short-film adaptation titled El Gato Negro: Prey.

+Television adaptation

+In February 2019, Deadline Hollywood reported that MGM Television is developing an El Gato Negro television series, with Diego Boneta starring and executive producing the series through his production company Three Amigos, and with Joel Novoa co-executive producing.
+In September 2019, Robert Rodriguez joined the project to direct and executive produce, with the series originally set to be on Apple TV+.

+In February 2024, Amazon Prime Video (which owns MGM) greenlit the series, now titled El Gato, for production in the spring of 2024.